 |

 NOT easy.
-The fact that some of these were built by a 10
+Some were built by a 10

-year old doesn't mean it's a piece of cake because you're
+year olds, but that doesn't mean it's a piece of cake because you're

 not 10.
 However, the instructions are practically